oXis/oxis.github.io/_posts/2021-03-03-GoMacro, a small utility to create Word macros with Go.md

 ## VB Obfuscation

 The obfuscation is handled by this function.
-What the function gets all `functions`, `function parameters`, `variables` and `strings` from a VB code.
+The function gets all `functions`, `function parameters`, `variables` and `strings` from a VB code.
 Then, a map is created for each item that links the original _plaintext_ name to the new random _obfuscated_ name.

 ```go
 // ObfuscateVBCode ...